theAvoidact.com

 AVOID Act takes effect

 The AVOID Act and chapter amendments become effective.
-CPLR § 1007 now requires all third-party complaints to be filed within the applicable deadlines: 90 days (contractual), 60 days (non-contractual), or 120 days (employer exception).
+CPLR § 1007 now requires all third-party complaints to be filed within the unified 90-day deadline from serving the answer (or 90 days from the applicable trigger event under the employer exception).
+The law applies to cases commenced on or after this date.

 Stay informed